sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

 error rate.
 When we fix α = 0.05 we are attempting to ensure that only 5\% of true null hypotheses are incorrectly rejected.
 However, this does not mean that we do not care about Type II errors.
-In fact, from the researcher’s perspective, the error of failing to reject the null when it is actually false is an extremely annoying one.
+In fact, from the researcher’s perspective, the error of failing to reject the null hypothesis when it is actually false is an extremely annoying one.
 With that in mind, a secondary goal of hypothesis testing is to try to minimise β, the Type II error rate, although we do not usually *talk* in terms of minimising Type II errors.
 Instead, we talk about maximising the *power* of the test.
 Since power is defined as 1 - β, this is